nozacintya/Technical-Test-1-Data-Analyst-/README.md

 - `cards_data.csv` – containing card details, types, and credit limits
 - `transactions_data.csv` – containing transaction histories including amounts, merchants, and errors

-The workflow uses **PostgreSQL** with **Visual Studio Code** to import and preprocess the data, followed by a comprehensive SQL script (`analysis.sql`) that performs all data cleaning, transformation, and segmentation.
+The workflow uses **PostgreSQL** with **Visual Studio Code** to import and preprocess the data, followed by a comprehensive SQL script (`analysis.pgsql`) that performs all data cleaning, transformation, and segmentation.

 ---